tomswartz07/FLDT/setup.md

 ArchLinux was chosen because of the completeness of their documentation with regard to the individual software parts.

-## Prerequesites
+## Prerequisites

-Please assure you have enough disk space to maintian this project.
+Please assure you have enough disk space to maintain this project.
 The root filesystem will need about 30G of free space (after OS install)

 *If a base OS install has not already been completed, please follow instructions* [here](https://wiki.archlinux.org/index.php/Beginners_Guide).